 THE studio of WKAF at Milwaukee, Wis., is one of the most unique in the country.
-It is housed in the beautiful bungalow pictured above, in the Hotel Antlers, and the layout of the interior, as well as the exterior shown above, may be said to be about the most unique yet devised.
+It is housed in the beautiful bungalow pictured above, in the Hotel Antiers, and the layout of the interior, as well as the exterior shown above, may be said to be about the most unique yet devised.
 An air of "Make yourself at home" pervades the entire studio atmosphere.

-Entire "Cream City" Gets Behind Station WKAF; Now It Ranks with Best station-WKAF-known as the Kesselman-O'Driscoll-Hotel Antlers Station on the Hotel Antlers.
+Entire "Cream City" Gets Behind Station WKAF: Now It Ranks with Best LAST FALL, Milwaukee was agreeably surprised by the opening of a new station-WKAF-known as the Kesselman-O'Driscoll- PICTURES BY THE AUTHOR well as distance, those who have erected this Station will endeavor to give you entertainment of such a character that you may always look forward to it with pleasure. better and better programs, tone quality, and volume, as Hotel Antlers Station on the Hotel Antlers.